WebAssembly/design/BinaryEncoding.md

 ID: `code`

-The code section assigns a body to every function in the module.
+The code section contains a body for every function in the module.
 The count of function declared in the [function section](#function-section) and function bodies defined in this section must be the same and the `i`th declaration corresponds to the `i`th function body.